Welcome to today's edition of the Rush 24-7 podcast.

 We were Americans.

-Now we're split and arguing it.
+Now we're split and arguing.

-And so whose fault is that and what's going wrong and think about the issues.
+And so whose fault is that and what's going wrong and think about the issues?

-And by the way, for starters, can I tell you to have a look at WW.911 We know.com.
+And by the way, for starters, can I tell you to have a look at www.911weknow.com and wait till I see you next time.

 What a bunch of hysterical raving.

-We went there to find out what they know at 911 We Know.com.
+We went there to find out what they know at 911weknow.com.

 Let me just read it to you.